Menu

 What Is a Copywriting Exercise?

-Think of copywriting exercises kind of like warm-ups.
-However, rather than thinking that some jumping jacks or burpees are going to get the project moving, these exercises are short prompts that ease you into stronger, better, and yes, even faster writing.
+Think of copywriting exercises, kind of like warm-ups.
+However, rather than thinking that some jumping jacks or burpees are going to get the project moving, these exercises are short prompts that ease you into stronger, better, and, yes, even faster writing.

 Get your copywriting targeted and focused.
 Sculpt your skills.
 Follow these exercises when you need a boost for your next project or when you’ve hit a wall that has you completely stuck.

-10 Tips Help Strengthen the Words
+10 Tips to Help Strengthen the Words

 Whether you’re staring at a blank page or need to revisit a copywriting project that got the best of you, here are ten quick and easy exercises and tips to make website copywriting easier.